-People with schizophrenia are still perceived as dangerous and unpredictable, and these perceptions have increased in recent years.
+People with schizophrenia are still perceived as dangerous and unpredictable, which has increased in recent years.
 Attitudes to people with schizophrenia have also worsened in the United States at the same time as attitudes to depressed people have improved.

-Schizophrenia is also often misused to refer to split personality or incoherence.
-This Jekyll-and-Hyde misconception persists despite countless corrections.
-One study of Italian newspapers, for instance, found that the term was employed in this way almost three times as often it was used correctly to refer to people with the diagnosis or their illness.
+For instance, one study in an Italian newspaper found that the term schizophrenia was employed almost three times as often used incorrectly to refer to people with the diagnosis of their mental illness.

 We then counted how many stories misused these terms and coded how often the condition was linked to violence or presented in a stigmatizing way.